-The benefits of spinach have long been known, from Popeye’s bulging muscles to the saying “Eat your greens!”.
+The benefits of spinach have long been known.
+I remember watching Popeye’s muscles bulge after eating a can of spinach.
+I have always been more into raw greens than canned.
 It seems to be common knowledge that spinach is extremely good for us.
-So why aren’t we getting enough?
+So why aren’t we eating more of it?

 In trying to have a balanced diet, it can be difficult to make sure we eat leafy green vegetables in the right quantities.
 But spinach is one vegetable we should always include in our diets.

 Native to Asia, spinach is an excellent source of iron, calcium and beta carotene, vitamin C and important minerals.
-A 60 gram serving of boiled spinach contains roughly 1.9mg of iron, while a similar amount of other green vegetables may contain less than 0.9g.
+A 2oz (60 gram) serving of boiled spinach contains roughly 1.9mg of iron, while a similar amount of other green vegetables may contain less than 0.9g.

-Spinach is in fact quite a super food, as well as iron, vitamins and minerals it is also high in phytonutrients – the chemicals found in plants that are beneficial to the human body.
+Spinach is in fact quite a super food, not only limited to iron.
+It is also is high in vitamins, minerals, and phytonutrients – the chemicals found in plants that are beneficial to the human body.

 One of these phytonutrients is lutein, which is essential for healthy vision.
 Another is alpha lipoeic acid, also an anti-cancer agent and blood sugar stabilizer.